 Studies also show that inhaling clary sage reduces cortisol levels (Tadokoro).
-Cortisol is your body’s primary stress hormone. is made in the adrenal glands.
-This hormone becomes elevated when we experience heightened anxiety or stress but is lowered when we’re in a relaxed state.
-You can imagine how important it is to not have stress hormones flooding your body when working to bring your baby into the world.
-There is evidence to suggest that when someone has an increase in cortisol, their birth can become stalled.
-This is because as animals, we need to be able to access our fight or flight response in case we were birthing and a predator or some other danger occurred.
+Cortisol is your body’s primary stress hormone and is made in the adrenal glands.
+This hormone becomes elevated when we experience heightened anxiety or stress but lowers when we’re relaxed.
+You can imagine how important it is not to have stress hormones flooding your body when working to bring your baby into the world.

-As a birth doula, preventing my doula families from entering the fear-pain cycle and experiencing increase in cortisol is a high priority.
-I utilize essential oils for labor like Clary Sage in order to do this.
+As a birth doula, preventing my doula families from entering the fear-pain cycle and experiencing an increase in cortisol is a high priority.
+I utilize essential oils for labor, like Clary Sage to do this.

-That being said, “Peppermint oil has been used to trigger menstruation and should be avoided during pregnancy.
+That said, “Peppermint oil has been used to trigger menstruation and should be avoided during pregnancy.
 Peppermint oil should not be used internally or on or near the face in infants and young children because of its potential to cause bronchospasm, tongue spasms, and, possibly, respiratory arrest (Kliger)”.
-There are several commonly used essential oils that should NOT be used around children.
+Several commonly used essential oils should NOT be used around children.
 Eucalyptus and Peppermint are among them.

 One reason that I really enjoy using Lavender essential oils for labor is that is has been shown that massage with lavender significantly reduces the pain intensity compared to massage without essential oils.
 (Lamadah).
 If a client feels comfortable with massage as labor comfort technique, we can add a little more power behind the massage with lavender oil!

 How does lavender essential oil alleviate pain?